 Language: English, German

-During the last 20 years, the castle became a sociocultural center for this remote region: in the castle, there is a perfect room for celebrations; around the castle, one can find various types of gardens and meadow for goose and goats.
-In addition, there are training courses and cultural activities available.
-The aim of this project is to create an atmosphere where people with or without disabilities may come, live and work together without any prejudice against handicap, nationality or religion.
+The aim of this project is to create an atmosphere where people with or without disabilities may come, live and work together without any prejudice against handicap, nationality, or religion.

 Accommodation: Bedheim castle offers a simple group accommodation in a seminar house.
-There are beds with mattresses and pillows, but sleeping bag is needed.
+Beds will be provided.
 Meals will be prepared by the group (less meat but a lot of very good vegetables and fruits from the nursery).
 Warm water is provided from a solar collector.

 Region: Bedheim castle is located in the west of Thuringia, close to the Bavarian border.
 Next bigger town is Coburg (28 km away).
 Bedheim is surrounded by the extraordinary beautiful Franconian landscape.